 Is Being A Pharmacy Technician For You?

 There are two types of people who seek education as a pharmacy technician.
-First, someone might have interest in the medical field and wants an interesting career that they can get into without investing several years in education.
+The first is someone who is interested in the medical field and wants an interesting career that they can get into without investing several years in education.
 With full and part-time positions available in retail stores and medical institutions, being a pharmacy technician is an attractive option that is also portable among states as there is need everywhere.

-Secondly, another type of person enrolls for more involvment in the medical field long term.
+The other type of person who might enroll in the pharmacy tech program is someone who wants to get more involved in the medical field long term.
 For them, their pharmacy tech certificate might just be the beginning of other educational or career opportunities they want to pursue.
 Investing nine months in the pharmacy program provides them with the tools they need to earn money for their future pursuits.